Search Symmetry

 Figure 1: Bluetooth Comparison

-Thread, Zigbee, and Z-Wave technologies are based off IEEE 802.15.4 and support the access layer for low-rate wireless personal area networks (WPAN).
-These types of technologies are commonly used in smart home environments and are renowned for their low power consumption and data rates.
-Managed by the Z-Wave Alliance, Z-Wave separates itself from Thread and Zigbee technologies by operating on unlicensed frequency bands in the 908Mhz range to avoid interference with other types of wireless technologies.
+Based on IEEE 802.15.4, Thread, Zigbee, and Z-Wave technologies empower smart homes with low power consumption and data rates.
+Managed by the Z-Wave Alliance, Z-Wave separates itself from Thread and Zigbee by operating on unlicensed frequency bands to avoid interference.

 • Low latency